 Board of Directors

-Daniel Galpern, treasurer
+Daniel Galpern, chair

 Mr. Galpern is a partner at TZP Group, a private equity firm.
 He previously served as executive vice president and chief operating officer at CurtCo Media Labs, LLC.
 He also was a vice president at TD Capital Communications Partners and a mergers and acquisitions associate at Skadden, Arps, Slate, Meagher & Flom LLP.
 He holds a B.S. from Washington University and J.D. from Fordham University School of Law.
 He also serves on the boards of Media Storm, LLC, Snap Fitness, Inc., and Lift Brands, Inc.